 Deadlines for submitting a claim

 Deadlines for exceptional circumstances claims will take place throughout the year.
-Claims after these deadlines will typically be rejected.
-This is because it’s too late for the exam board to review them.
-Instead, you may be able to submit a claim under the academic appeals process.
+Claims after these deadlines will be rejected.

 Online distance learning (ODL) and ZJSU-Sussex AI Joint Institute only